 We become careful about what we say, and to whom we say it.
 We watch our behavior out of fear of being ridiculed or bullied, because going through such an experience may lead to social isolation, which can be extremely damaging to an adolescent’s mental and emotional health and well-being.

 Adult Self Consciousness

 Still, while self-consciousness typically lessens as we enter adulthood, this is not the case for some.
-Some, in fact many, people experience self conscious thinking patterns throughout their lifespan.
+Many people experience self-conscious thinking patterns throughout their lifespan.

 ‘Concern for one’s behavior, acute awareness of the self as a social object, knowledge of internal and external attributes of the self, and introspection all characterize self-consciousness in adults’, explains Prof. Allan Fenigstein, self consciousness researcher and chair of the psychology department at Kenyon College, Ohio.